cleveland-metroparks/GIS-Update/README.md

 ### Infrastructure
 * Update servers for vulnerability scan ongoing
-* Porting over datasets for display on new print server
+* Working on final details for phase 1 of Real Estate Land Protection layer roll out
 * RE360 Camera project with Case Students nearing completion.
-Started testing with data processing
+Started testing with data processing.
+All parts have come home.
+Will begin assembly next week.
-* Deploying plant disease app in conjunction with Kent State
+* Deploying plant disease app in conjunction with Kent State.
+App released, web site released.
+Connected staff with database for monitoring and assessment.
+* RFP Committee for new Cleveland Metroparks App

 ### 3D Models
 * New 360 model Zoo entrance